SCCapstone/CulinaryApp/index.md

 ### Modifying your suggestions:
 -----------------------------explain the ways you can filter out recipes, go in depth on the various options for diets, and where to find the settings to change them

+You can modify your suggestions by updating lifestyle settings.
+These settings can be found by opening up your clipboard.
+At the moment, most of the lifestyles revolve around different types of diets.
+You can choose multiple lifestyles.
+Some of which include veganism, vegatarianism, flexitarianism (for those who mostly stick to a plant-based, whole-grain diet but eat meat sometimes), and althetics.

 ### Saving and sharing recipes you like:
 Once you've found a recipe you love, you'll want to share it or save it for later.
 Here's how to do that